QYHuang00/MR-Comparison/README.md

 # Systematic Comparison of Mendelian Randomization Methods

 ## Project Overview
-This repository hosts code for a project designed to evaluate and compare a unique set of Mendelian Randomization (MR) methods and Polygenic Risk Score(PRS) methods across diverse scenarios, including both simulations and real-world data.
+This repository hosts code for a project designed to evaluate and compare a unique set of Mendelian Randomization (MR) methods and Polygenic Risk Score (PRS) methods across diverse scenarios, including both simulations and real-world data.
 The project examines common and challenging conditions such as weak instruments, linkage disequilibrium, and pleiotropy.

 ## Noted：Sample code is subset of whole project
-In a practical project, approximately ten scripts would execute concurrently due to the large scale of the process.
-This GitHub repository serves only as a code sample and contains a subset of scripts intended to illustrate the overall workflow.
-The full codebase would be considerably larger than the example provided here.
+In Practical Project Implementation, additional code and more complex processes are involved.
+Displaying everything would make this GitHub project overly complex and less intuitive.
+Therefore, this repository includes only a selected subset of scripts intended to illustrate the overall workflow.The full codebase would be considerably larger than the example provided here.

 ### Goals